The Price Is Right: Winnings records

 The record for the largest individual total in cash and prizes on a daytime episode is held by Michael Strouber.
 On the October 14, 2019 episode, which aired during Big Money Week, Strouber won $202,000 (one $200,000 chip, one zero, and two $1,000 chips) in cash during a playing of Plinko.
 During the episode, game rules were modified to offer a top prize of $1,000,000, with each chip worth up to $200,000.
-Strouber walked away with $262,743 in cash and prizes, including a new car, a diamond tennis bracelet and a trip to Fiji.
+Strouber walked away with $262,743 in cash and prizes, including a new car, a diamond tennis bracelet and trip to Fiji.

+The record for winnings in one, single, daytime pricing game is currently held by Vanesa McCaskill.
+On the special Mother's Day episode originally aired May 8, 2026, while playing "The Lion's Share", McCaskill won the grand total of $240,150 ($227,500 of which came in cash - two balls worth $100,000, with another worth $25,000, and still another worth $2,500; the remaining $12,650 was the value of the trip to Morocco she also won then), although she was off by the bigger margin in the Showcase round at the end of the episode, preventing her from breaking Strouber's aforementioned record for all-time daytime episode total winnings.

 The record for winnings on the primetime show is currently held by Adam Rose.
 On February 22, 2008, the first The Price Is Right $1,000,000 Spectacular episode since Carey became host, Rose won $20,000 playing Grand Game.
-By being within $1,000 of the actual retail price of his own showcases, he won both showcases—which included a Cadillac XLR convertible in his showcase and a Ford Escape Hybrid in his opponent's—plus a $1 million bonus.
+By being within $1,000 of the actual retail price of his own showcases, he won both showcases, which included a Cadillac XLR convertible in his showcase and Ford Escape Hybrid in his opponent's, plus the $1 million bonus.
 Rose's total is also the record for winnings on any version of the Price franchise worldwide, shattering the previous mark set by Joanne Segeviano on the Australian version in 2005.